I am so excited you came by!

 Thus bringing in the request to check my Sternum.
 Results came in quite a bit later than I would have thought.
 Turns out, there was some damage.
 The wires that have been holding my sternum together for the past 16 years have broken, and my sternum is unattached.
 Maybe I am using the wrong wording here, but it's pretty simple, it is cracked, split, separated, however you want to word it.

 So I have all my follow-up appointments on the same day.
-On Friday, I have an MRI for my head, to find out what is causing my headaches, then I have an appointment with my OBGYN, and then I have my CT scan of my lungs.
+On Friday, I have an MRI for my head to find out what is causing my headaches, then I have an appointment with my OBGYN, and then I have the CT scan of my lungs.
 Amazing what you can do when you fight for yourself.

 We live to fight for the next generation of CF'ers coming up the pipeline.